smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 Both UPF and applications need to support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.

 ### Dynamic Updates
-Mobile networks has capablities to enforce dynamic rate limits during a sessions for a particular QoS bearer.
+Mobile networks has capabilities to enforce dynamic rate limits during a sessions for a particular QoS bearer.

 ### Operations Monitoring and Logging
 Mobile operators may integrate SCONE signaling into existing OSS/NMS frameworks to enable monitoring, troubleshooting, and fault isolation.